zvan92/EvansAdventure/README.md

 # Evan's Adventure
-A roguelike survival text adventure game I'm building from scratch as I learn C++.
+A bare-bones, roguelike, survival text adventure game built in C++.

+A pen and paper for taking notes is highly recommended when playing this game.

-Goals/Objectives:
+Development Goals/Objectives:
 * No build warnings
 * Standard C++ libraries only